The primordial non-Gaussianities for non-singular Horndeski cosmologies: Generalities

 Now we recall, that actually the Lagrangian in ADM formalism is not unique, i.e. one covariant Lagrangian may lead to several different Lagrangians in ADM form due to, for instance, the different choice of $\hat{t}$ slicing.
 Thus, to discuss the meaning of $\mu$, $c_2$, $d_2$, and $c_3$ parameters, let us write down the covariant form of Lagrangian \eqref{adm_lagr} with \eqref{A_old} and \eqref{jul18-22-1}:

 which was obtained in \cite{Ageeva:2022asq} with the help of \eqref{jan23-22-1}-\eqref{F}.
 Taking into account the form of the functions \eqref{Horndeski_func_J}, we conclude, that the \textit{physical} parameters of our model are $c_2$, $\kappa \equiv c_3 (1+2\mu) - d_2$,\footnote{This notation of $\kappa$ was also introduced in Ref.~\cite{Ageeva:2022asq}.} and $\mu$.
-In the further analysis of the constraints from the non-Gaussianities we will use these parameters only.
+In the further analysis of the constraints from the non-Gaussianities we will use the convenient combinations of these parameters.
+For example, for our purposes it will be more convenient to rewrite $c_2$ and $\kappa$ through background parameter $\chi$ \eqref{jan31-22-1}, using equations of motion.
 The allowed regions of these parameters can be found imposing all the constraints we have listed in Sec.~\ref{sec:prop}, as well as using the consequence from the equations of motion \eqref{eoms} with \eqref{oct11-24-1}:

 where $\rho \equiv \frac{c_2}{\kappa^2}$ and we recall that the expression for $N$ is not of particular physical significance (the only requirement is that $N>0$), thus we also will use $N = 1$ everywhere below.
 Actually, the initial value of lapse function $N$ could be set to any value by the rescaling of the time.
 Thus, without loss of generality one can set this value to be unity.
 This choice, will not affect any physical results or predictions.